ppy/osu-wiki/wiki/Tournaments/LMS/Shift_1/en.md

 4. The top 2 teams of each group will move on to the Knock-Out Stages. (depending on the grouping).
 5. Following stages are Knock-Out Stages.
 This means that the winner moves to the next stage and the losing team gets put into the loser brackets.
 6. Winning condition: In all rounds, you need to knockout all players from the opponent team.
 The lowest scoring player of every played map gets knocked out from the match.
 The team that loses all players after consuming all Revives first loses the match.
-   - Revive distribution is handled according to point 11 on [General Rules](#general-rules).
+   - Revive distribution is handled according to point 11 on [general rules](#general-rules).

 ### Match instructions